rimlaban7/azure-kubernetes-service-terraform/README.md

 | Based on selection | *Environment Name*                      |

-### GitHub Actions Environment Secrets
+### GitHub Repository Secrets

-The GitHub Actions and Terraform code we will use for this project require an environment as well as environment secrets to be configured.
+The GitHub Actions and Terraform code we will use for this project require an environment as well as repository secrets to be configured.
 For step-by-step instructions on how to create an environment, see [Creating an Environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment).
 For this project we'll use a Trunk-Based branching strategy.
+This is a good branching strategy for individual work or small teams.
 For more inforomation, see [Branching Strategies](https://www.theroadtocloud.com/blog/branching-strategies/).
 Map this environment to a branch.
+For Trunk-Based branching strategy, this is usually `main`.
 We'll need to call this environment the same as in the above OIDC configuration.
 Finally, add the below repository secrets.

 | Secret | Description |
 |-|-|